PdxCodeGuild/Programming101/units/unit-3.md

 ```

 Lastly we have `else`.
-This will catch any case that was not caught by the preceding conditions
+This will catch any case that was not caught by the preceding conditions.

 ```python
 x = 4